mikey-no/cert_tool/README.md

 - NB 1: the hostname of the leaf server will be automatically used in the certificate file name
 - NB 2: to prefix must be the same for each of these three commands

-The coommand to run mTLS not implemented in a stand alone application like has been done with the leaf and root scripts.
+The command to run mTLS not implemented in a stand-alone application like has been done with the leaf and root scripts.
 The functionality is within CertTool.py, just not exposed.

 # Other

 1) The private key may be encrypted (but has not been fully tested)
-2) Not sure why I didn't use the [TestClient functionality in Starlettle](https://www.starlette.io/testclient/), when I started this project I also wrote a scokets based solution without FastAPI (but I have not included this in this project).
+2) Not sure why I didn't use the [TestClient functionality in Starlettle](https://www.starlette.io/testclient/), when I started this project I also wrote a sockets based solution without FastAPI (but I have not included this in this project).